The Crystal Method: The Trip Home (2018)

 On July 17, 2018, Scott Kirkland announced the next Crystal Method album was titled The Trip Home and would be released on September 28, 2018.
 Kirkland also announced the first single, "Holy Arp", would be released on July 27, 2018.

 On July 20, 2018, Kirkland announced a North American tour to support the new album.

 On September 7, 2018, Kirkland announced the second single "There's a Difference" featuring Franky Perez, which released the same day.

 On November 26, 2018, Kirkland and Jean-Michel Jarre announced that they would be collaborating on a track on Jean-Michel Jarre's next electronica album.

 The Trip Out (2022)

 On February 18, 2022, The Crystal Method announced a follow-up album to The Trip Home titled The Trip Out while simultaneously releasing their first single "Post Punk" featuring DJ Hyper and Iggy Pop.

-The second single "Watch Me Now" featuring Koda & VAAAL debuted April 11th, live on NBC's American Song Contest.
+The second single "Watch Me Now" featuring Koda & VAAAL debuted April 11, live on NBC's American Song Contest, and would later go on to be featured in the soundtrack for MLB The Show 23.
 The album was released on Ultra Records on April 15, 2022.